 - If the matter is not resolved at the departmental level, an appeal can be made to the academic dean, in accordance with the school's or college's appeals process.
 The decision of the dean will be communicated to the student, the instructor and the department.

 - If the matter is not resolved within the school or college, the student may appeal to the Provost.
 This appeal must be made within 10 consecutive calendar days after notification of the decision of the dean.
+The Grade Appeal to the Provost form can be found online at the Provost's website.

 - The Provost or designated representative shall review the full record of the case and appeal documents.
 At this level, the Provost may appoint an ad hoc academic appeals committee to review the record and provide advice on the matter.
 The decision of the Provost is final and will be communicated to the student, the instructor, the department and the dean of the school or college.